 - 1. When getMap() is first called from any member, initialization will start depending on the value of InitialLoadMode.
-If it is set to EAGER, initialization starts.
-If it is set to LAZY, initialization does not start but data is loaded each time a partition loading completes. - 2.
+If it is set to EAGER, initialization starts on all partitions as soon as the map is touched, i.e., all partitions will be loaded when getMap is called.
+If it is set to LAZY, data will be loaded partition by partition, i.e., each partition will be loaded with its first touch. - 2.
 Hazelcast will call MapLoader.loadAllKeys() to get all your keys on one of the members. - 3.
 That member will distribute keys to all other members in batches. - 4.
 Each member will load values of all its owned keys by calling MapLoader.loadAll(keys). - 5.
 Each member puts its owned entries into the map by calling IMap.putTransient(key,value).

-NOTE: If the load mode is LAZY and the clear() method is called (which triggers MapStore.deleteAll()), Hazelcast will remove ONLY the loaded entries from your map and datastore.
+WOTE: If the load mode is LAZY and the clear() method is called (which triggers MapStore.deleteAll()), Hazelcast will remove ONLY the loaded entries from your map and datastore.
 Since all the data is not loaded in this case (LAZY mode), please note that there may still be entries in your datastore.

-NOTE: When the load mode is EAGER and you do not want the MapStore start to load as soon as the first cluster member starts, you can use the system property hazelcast.initial.min.cluster.size.
-For example, if you set its value as 3, loading process will wait until three members is completely up.
+NOTE: If you do not want the MapStore start to load as soon as the first cluster member starts, you can use the system property hazelcast.initial.min.cluster.size.
+For example, if you set its value as 3, loading process will be blocked until all three members are completely up.

-NOTE: The return type of loadAllKeys() is changed from Set to Iterable with the release of Hazelcast 3.5.
+••• NOTE: The return type of loadAllKeys() is changed from Set to Iterable with the release of Hazelcast 3.5.
 MapLoader implementations from previous releases are also supported and do not need to be adapted.